emrakul/test_case_cv/README.md

 1. Use fixed sized images.
 Resize/rescale use baked-in dimensions for onnx.
 2. Use Triton for better gpu utilization
 3. Try ORB-features for image description and matching
+4. Use guvicorn with multiple workers for scalability